 Standing at five and a half paces is this young human female.
 Her crimson-red hair is in a mess of curls draping over her shoulders and down her back.
 Across her cheeks and nose, a soft blanket of freckles.
 Her face is heart-shaped with a small nose and natural pale lips.
 Her doe-like baby blue eyes peer out with a gleam of excitement.
 Wrapping around her lithe figure is pale flesh, that hasn’t seen the outdoors often.

 Humans are by far the most numerous race in Visola, as well as the most expansive.
 They have spread all across the world, living in large cities, small villages, or even blending into the societies of other races.
 Humans themselves tend to be diverse, and as such their culture is more accepting of diversity than many other races.
 Human cities, while mostly human, are guaranteed to have many members of all different races inhabiting them.

 Humans are stereotyped as being selfish, greedy and power hungry.
-For the majority of humans this is true, particularly those in positions of power, who drive their armies and cities to expand ever further.
+For the majority of humans, this is true, particularly those in positions of power who drive their armies and cities to expand even further.
 But with such a large population and diverse nature, there are also countless humans that do not match the stereotype.

 Known Noble Houses in Human Culture: